truenas/documentation/content/TruenasApps/StableApps/InstallNextCloudMedia.md

 Set up an account with Nextcloud if you do not already have one.
 Enter this user account in the application configuration.

-## Installing Nextcloud on SCALE
+## Installing Nextcloud on TrueNAS

 In this procedure you:

 1. Add the storage for Nextcloud to use.

-2. Install the Nextcloud app in SCALE.
+2. Install the Nextcloud app in TrueNAS.

 ### Adding Nextcloud Storage
 Nextcloud needs five datasets.
 A primary dataset for the application (**nextcloud**) with four child datasets.